cunicu/gont/README.md

 - Integrate go imlementations of `traceroute` tool
 - More tests
     - Especially for host NAT and multiple networks
-- Add support for netem and tbf qdiscs on Links
 - Add separate examples directory
 - Topology factories
 - Add support for using existing Docker containers as nodes